strata-org/Strata-Generators/properties_bugs_found.md

   - Pretty-printer misses parentheses around arrow / type constructors, so `Map int (int -> int)` is printed as `Map int int -> int`, which is mis-parsed as `(Map int int) -> int` (since type application binds tighter than `->`)
   - Pipe-escaping identifiers for types (wrapping identifiers with `|...|` to handle SMTLib names) is not done uniformly (only done for type annotations but not the return type for functions)
   - Periods are allowed in the grammar for identifiers but not accepted by the parser (which uses them to resolve namespaces)

+## Specification bugs caught
-- (This is a specification bug) The function typing spec `FuncHasType'` permits a measure (a `decreases` clause) to exist without requiring the function body to also exist, even though the executable typechecker rejects a function if it has a measure but no body
+- The function typing spec `FuncHasType'` permits a measure (a `decreases` clause) to exist without requiring the function body to also exist, even though the executable typechecker rejects a function if it has a measure but no body
+- The `FilterProcedures` transformation returns a Boolean flag to indicate whether the transformation changed the program: this flag is hard-coded to `true`, even though the `Bool` is meant to be interpreted as whether the transformation modified the analysis state (`CoreTransformState`)
+- The spec for the precondition elimination transformation expects all functions in the output factory to have no preconditions, but this is not true, since the transformation doesn't eliminate preconditions for built-ins (e.g. safeDiv, safe destructors, etc)